Should You Start a Business Podcast? 5 Questions to Answer First

 Using a podcast to create a content engine

-My third goal was to create a content engine and library for my business.
+My third goal for using podcasts as part of my business development strategy was to create a content engine and library for my business.
 With the right tools and workflows, I am able to turn a single podcast episode into:

 Doing so over time gives me a content library I reference in sales conversations, and repurpose across my marketing channels.
 Below is a podcast editing workflow I use for my own business.